Skip to content

 trace with state: "canceled"TargetThe worker has stopped the work.

 Implementations SHOULD make cancellation idempotent.
-If both peers send cancellation, the interaction remains canceled.
+If both peers cancel, the work remains canceled.

 Timeout and expiration semantics